What Would You Do?

 UVID number.
 Each musical submission must be accompanied by a brief (written) statement of how

-the composition is inspired by the question, "What would I do, and why?"
+the composition is inspired by one of the contest prompts.

 - By submitting an entry to the contest, student implicitly provides permission for